International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Interoperability.md

 ## Trust Frameworks and Trust Anchors

-As the DGA also defines which Trust Frameworks and which Trust Anchors can be used by participants within a Data Space all the before mentioned interoperability facets also apply to Trust Frameworks and Trust Anchors.
+As the DSGA also defines which Trust Frameworks and which Trust Anchors can be used by participants within a Data Space all the before mentioned interoperability facets also apply to Trust Frameworks and Trust Anchors.
 As it is very likely that Trust Frameworks and Trust Anchors